ligato/docs/docs/tutorials/05_kv-scheduler.md

 #### 3. Descriptor with Dependency

 Next, we continue with the route descriptor that has a dependency on an interface.
 This descriptor defines additional fields since we will need to define the dependency on the interface configuration item.
-We will also specify the descriptor struct and implement methods outside of the descriptor constructor.
+We will also specify the descriptor struct, and implement methods outside of the descriptor constructor.

 First, define the struct and constructor: